hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 Comma-separated enode URLs for permissioned networks.
 Not intended for use with mainnet or public testnets.

 !!!note
-    This option is only available from v0.8.3.

-!!!note
     Permissioning is under development and will be available in v1.0.